 The journal does not include a transcript of debate.
 There is no written record of the discussion that occurs when legislation is debated on second reading in the Committee of the Whole.

 A legislator may suggest corrections to the journal for the legislator's house.
-Without objection, the presiding officer (President of the Senate or Speaker of the House) may direct that the correction be made.
+Without objection, the President or Speaker may direct that the correction be made.